 [Laravel11] What to do when null or false is obtained from Auth Facade during Middleware processing [Auth::]

-Hello, this is Enoki from the System Development Department.
+Hello, this is Enoki from the Systems Development Department.

-was unable to get the intended result, so I would like to write about how to deal with this while comparing Laravel 10 and Laravel 11.
+me from obtaining the intended outcome.
+Therefore, I would like to discuss how to deal with this issue, comparing Laravel 10 and Laravel 11.

 Example of any Middleware you want to add